Sid2697/Blog_Sid/_posts/2019-11-03-Beam-search.markdown

 ## Revisiting CTC

-Here is a short refresher on what is Connectionist Temporal Classification (CTC).
+Here is a short refresher on what Connectionist Temporal Classification (CTC) is.

 CTC is a method using which we can train a Neural Network with the pair of images and ground truth texts without worrying about the width and position of the letter in the input image.